 1. Pools should always be fence protected.

 In most home insurance plans, it dictates that pools must have fencing around them.
 Even if yours doesn’t dictate this, it is a wise investment and could save a life.
 If visiting a friend’s where there isn’t fencing, never allow children to be outside unsupervised as one slip or mishap could result in serious consequences.
+In response to an unfortunate slip-and-fall accident in Houston, whether that be by a pool or other wet surface, the victim may want to seek legal advice to see whether or not there is a legal claim to be made.

 2. Invest in safety alarms.